WailanTirajoh/dbviewer/README.md

 config.query_log_path = "log/dbviewer.log" # Path where query log file will be stored
 ```

 The file format uses one JSON entry per line, making it easy to analyze with standard tools.
+Query Log collector are disabled by default on non development environtment.

 ## 🔒 Security Features